sailfishos/python3/Doc/library/exceptions.rst

 interpreter raises the same exception; but beware that there is nothing to prevent user code from raising an inappropriate error.

-The built-in exception classes can be sub-classed to define new exceptions;
+The built-in exception classes can be subclassed to define new exceptions;
-programmers are encouraged to at least derive new exceptions from the :exc:`Exception` class and not :exc:`BaseException`.
+programmers are encouraged to derive new exceptions from the :exc:`Exception` class or one of its subclasses, and not from :exc:`BaseException`.
 More information on defining exceptions is available in the Python Tutorial under :ref:`tut-userexceptions`.

-When raising (or re-raising) an exception in an :keyword:`except` clause :attr:`__context__` is automatically set to the last exception caught; if the new exception is not handled the traceback that is eventually displayed will include the originating exception(s) and the final exception.
+When raising (or re-raising) an exception in an :keyword:`except` or :keyword:`finally` clause
+:attr:`__context__` is automatically set to the last exception caught; if the new exception is not handled the traceback that is eventually displayed will include the originating exception(s) and the final exception.